chronoteam/storagetests/cassandra/provisioning/README.md

 /tmp/upload/install.sh

 # TODO - in progress!
-#     - wait until all minions send connection request
-#     - wait and retry until all grains set
-#     - after this step can be automated

-salt '*' state.apply
+# after reduce number of machines will not work

-# create cassandra tables
+# create cassandra tables (run this inside provision machine)
 # TODO automate this
 /tmp/upload/create-cassandra-tables.sh